New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

 For $\alpha = 0$, the quantum Tsallis entropy degenerates to the rank of quantum states: and the quantum R\'{e}nyi entropy becomes the logarithm of the rank, i.e., the quantum Max (Hartley) entropy:

-\paragraph{Overview} Given a quantum unitary oracle that prepares a mixed quantum state (see Definition \ref{def:subnormalized-density-operator}).
-We develop quantum algorithms for computing several quantum entropies.
+\paragraph{Overview} Given a quantum unitary oracle that prepares a mixed quantum state (see Definition \ref{def:subnormalized-density-operator}), we develop quantum algorithms for computing several quantum entropies.
 Their quantum query complexities are collected in Table \ref{tab:complexity-entropy}, which are also their quantum time complexities up to polylogarithmic factors.
-Most of our algorithms do not require any restrictions on the lower bound of the eigenvalues of quantum states except those for computing the quantum Max entropy and the rank of quantum states, where $\Pi/\kappa \leq \rho$ is required for some projector $\Pi$ and $\kappa > 0$.
+Most of our algorithms do not require any restrictions on the lower bound for the eigenvalues of quantum states except those for computing the quantum Max entropy and the rank of quantum states, where $\Pi/\kappa \leq \rho$ is required for some projector $\Pi$ and $\kappa > 0$.

-The previous best known quantum algorithms for computing von Neumann entropy \cite{AISW19,GL20,GHS21} and quantum R\'{e}nyi entropy \cite{AISW19,SH21} have time complexity $\Omega(N)$ even for rank $r = 2$.
+The prior best quantum algorithms for computing von Neumann entropy \cite{AISW19,GL20,GHS21} and quantum R\'{e}nyi entropy \cite{AISW19,SH21} have time complexity $\Omega(N)$ even for rank $r = 2$.
 Compared to them, our quantum algorithms are exponentially faster in the low-rank case.
 In particular, our quantum algorithm for computing the von Neumann entropy with query complexity $\tilde O(r/\varepsilon^2)$ is comparable to the quantum algorithm given in \cite{CLW20} with query complexity $\tilde O(\kappa^2/\varepsilon)$, where we note that $r \leq \kappa$ always holds.

 It is worth mentioning that for odd integer $\alpha > 1$, the query complexity of computing the quantum Tsallis entropy $S_{\alpha}^T(\rho)$ does not depend on rank $r$.
 In this case, there is a simple SWAP test-like quantum algorithm that computes $\tr(\rho^\alpha)$ using $O(1/\varepsilon^2)$ copies \cite{EAO+02,KLL+17}.
 Compared to it, our algorithm (Theorem \ref{thm:trace-positive-powers}) yields a quadratic speedup (see Section \ref{sec:renyi-tsallis} for more discussions).
-For non-integer $\alpha$, we are not aware of any approach for computing the quantum Tsallis entropy with complexity better than quantum state tomography.
+For non-integer $\alpha$, we are not aware of any prior approaches for computing the quantum Tsallis entropy with complexity better than quantum state tomography.

-\paragraph{Lower bounds} We are able to give a lower bound $\tilde \Omega(r^{c})$ for computing the quantum R\'{e}nyi entropy $S_\alpha^R(\rho)$ including the von Neumann entropy $S(\rho)$ in terms of rank $r$, where $c \geq 1/3$ is a constant depending only on $\alpha$ (see Theorem \ref{thm:lower-bounds-entropy}).
+\paragraph{Lower bounds} We are able to give a query lower bound $\tilde \Omega(r^{c})$ for computing the quantum R\'{e}nyi entropy $S_\alpha^R(\rho)$ including the von Neumann entropy $S(\rho)$ in terms of rank $r$, where $c \geq 1/3$ is a constant depending only on $\alpha$ (see Theorem \ref{thm:lower-bounds-entropy}).
 This lower bound is simply derived from the quantum query complexity for computing the R\'{e}nyi (and Shannon) entropy of classical probability distributions \cite{LW19,BKT20}.